A PERFECT WEEKEND IN FAIRHOPE, AL: 2026 ITINERARY

 8:30pm: Light dinner or dessert

-You probably won’t be hungry for a full dinner.
+You probably will not be hungry for a full dinner.
 Two good options:

-- Mr. Gene’s Beans for ice cream or another Fairhope Float!
-After all, it is the iconic drink of Fairhope.
+- Mr. Gene’s Beans for ice cream or a Fairhope Float, the iconic drink of Fairhope.

-- Fairhope Chocolate for a praline made with local Baldwin County pecans.
-Or try one of their dozens of homemade cakes, pies, or desserts.
+- Fairhope Chocolate for a praline made with local Baldwin County pecans, or one of the dozens of from-scratch cakes, pies, and desserts.

 Sunday